mdutra/github-pr-viewer/README.md

 ## GitHub Pull Request Viewer

 View open pull requests of any GitHub repository.
-Use the URL to choose the repository and view 10 pull requests for page.
+Choose the repository in the URL and list 10 pull requests for page.

-Libraries:
+Main libraries:
 - react
-- material-ui + material-table
+- material-table
 - react-router
 - axios